Goulash

-Goulash (gulyás) is a soup or stew of meat and vegetables seasoned with paprika and other spices.
+Goulash (gulyás) is a meal made of meat and vegetables seasoned with paprika and other spices.
 Originating in Hungary, goulash is a common meal predominantly eaten in Central Europe but also in other parts of Europe.
 It is one of the national dishes of Hungary and a symbol of the country.

-Its origin may be traced back as far as the 10th century, to stews eaten by Hungarian shepherds.
-At that time, the cooked and flavored meat was dried with the help of the sun and packed into bags produced from sheep's stomachs, needing only water to make it into a meal.
+Its origins may be traced back as far as the 10th century to stews eaten by Hungarian shepherds.
+At that time, the cooked and flavoured meat was sun-dried and packed into bags produced from sheep's stomachs, needing only water to make it into a meal.
 Earlier versions of goulash did not include paprika, as it was not introduced to Europe until the 16th century.